inspec/inspec-aws/docs/resources/aws_cognito_userpool_clients.md

 The user pool ID of the user pools.

+This resource does not require any mandatory parameters.

+For additional information, see the [AWS documentation on the `AWS::Batch::JobDefinition` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-jobdefinition.html).

 For additional information, see the [AWS documentation on Cognito user pool](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpoolclient.html).

 ## Properties